-The Executive Management Committee ("COMEX") of the Group is composed of the Managing Director, the Chief Finance Officer, the Chief Compliance Officer overseeing also the Risk Function and the Chief Information & Operations Officer.
+The Executive Management Committee ("COMEX") of the Group is composed of the Managing Director, the Chief Financial Officer, the Chief Compliance and Risk Officer and the Chief Information & Operations Officer.

 The COMEX of the Group is charged with multiple responsibilities as indicated in the terms of reference of the executive committee.
 Some of these responsibilities include: